 All Medical School programs are challenging and even the brightest and best students will need some extra support at times.

 Medical School can be an incredibly hard undertaking, and it’s easy to become overwhelmed.
 Chances are, there are many people feeling the same as you.
 Reach out to whoever you feel most comfortable with in the first instance.
-The most experienced support personal available at the ANU Medical School are your year coordinators.
+The most experienced support personnel available at the ANU Medical School are your year coordinators.
 They can help you:

-- Develop new study plans, and give study advice that's worked for other students
+- Develop new study plans, and give study advice that's worked for other students.

-- Obtain special consideration for assessments
+- Obtain special consideration for assessments.

-- Arrange time off where it's needed
+- Arrange time off where it's needed.

-- Reassure you that everything is okay
+- Reassure you that everything is okay.

-- Help you find a solution to problems outside of studies
+- Help you find a solution to problems outside of studies.

-- Discuss matters on your behalf with the Medical Education Unit (MEU) and respective Phase 1/2 Associate Deans who may offer further academic support tailored to your individual needs
+- Discuss matters on your behalf with the Medical Education Unit (MEU) and respective Phase 1/2 Associate Deans who may offer further academic support tailored to your individual needs.

 If you don't feel comfortable contacting your year coordinator: